kingreza/theswiftbook/chapters/double.md

 ## [Converting](#converting)

-Converting other types to `Double` is done through different initailizers that `Double` provides you with, such as the following:
+Converting other types to `Double` is done through different initializers that `Double` provides you with, such as the following:

 ```swift
 extension Double {